Corasinth/k-plus/config/README.md

 ### **Previous Layer**

-On several layers the same key is dedicated to toggling to the previous layer, where the previous layer is the last layer used that isn't one of two exceptions.
+On some layers the same key is dedicated to toggling to the previous layer, where the previous layer is the last layer used that isn't one of two exceptions.
 These exceptions are the directory, and dead layers.

 The key used to toggle to the previous layer is `RAlt`.
 This is setup similarly to the directory key, where holding down `RAlt` and pressing another key lets it act like `Control`, while simply tapping it activates the previous layer macro.

-However, for several layers (mainly the core letter and symbol layers), `RAlt` instead swaps from either letters to symbols or vice versa.
+However, for many other layers (mainly the core letter and symbol layers), `RAlt` instead swaps from either letters to symbols or vice versa.

 ### **Windows Backspace Key**